-Here in Umbria, faro, an ancient grain with a nutty flavor is used often in soups, salads, and side dishes.
+Faro, an ancient grain with a nutty flavor is used often in soups, salads, and side dishes in Umbria where we live part of the year.
 Farro is very nutritious as well, as farro is rich in fiber, has 28 grams of protein per cup, is full of antioxidants, and is fat-free and low calorie.
 As well, farro is rich in magnesium, zinc, and vitamin B3.
 So, as well as tasting great, farro is good for you too!
 The addition of farro to any salad or soup makes it more filling as it keeps you satiated for much longer than a vegetable-only salad would.
 When I make this type of salad, I always make a large one so we can enjoy it over a couple of days, or have enough to offer the family when they stop by at mealtime.
 This salad will keep up to three days in the refrigerator and packs well for potluck meals or outdoor picnics.

 Note: To grill the corn on the cob, preheat heat gas grill to medium high heat.
 Husk the cob and place the cobs directly on the grill, turning often.
 When most of the kernels have taken on color, about 8 to 10 minutes, remove from the heat and cool.
 Use a sharp paring knife to remove the kernels from the cob.